The lairs command-line interface

 lairs index diff --index ./index v1 v2

-index build crawls repositories into the index. --into and --endpoint are required; --seed-did (repeatable) restricts the crawl to specific DIDs (the default crawls every repo), --max-repos bounds the repositories visited, and --message sets the crawl commit message (default backfill crawl).
+index build crawls repositories into the index.
+Only --into is required.
+The crawl target is --endpoint (a relay or PDS URL) or --source (a configured source name); with neither, it defaults to the first enabled source, which is the built-in Layers PDS repo.layers.pub unless you re-point or disable it in sources.toml. --seed-did (repeatable) restricts the crawl to specific DIDs (the default crawls every repo), --max-repos bounds the repositories visited, and --message sets the crawl commit message (default backfill crawl).

 index update tails the firehose into an existing index. --index and --relay are required; --limit stops after that many events.